jupyterhub/mybinder.org-deploy/README.md

 This section explains how to upgrade the [mybinder.org][] deployment after making a change in the [repo2docker][] repo.

+BinderHub uses a docker image with repo2docker in it.
+When a new commit is merged in the repo2docker repository, a new version of this image is pushed.
+We then configure BinderHub to use the newly built image (which is identified by a tag) by editing `values.yaml`.
+The following lines describe how to point mybinder.org to the new repo2docker image

 1. Merge changes to [repo2docker][].
 2. Open the [Travis build for repo2docker](https://travis-ci.org/jupyter/repo2docker),